 In 1986, the Commission also allocated an additional 5 MHz of spectrum for each channel block, raising the total amount of spectrum per block to the current total of 25 MHz.

-Originally, FCC rules required all cellular licensees to provide analog service based on an analog standard referred to as Advanced Mobile Phone Service (AMPS).
+Originally, FCC rules required all Cellular Service licensees to provide analog service based on an analog standard referred to as Advanced Mobile Phone Service (AMPS).
 As of February 18, 2008, the requirement to provide analog service “sunset.”
-This means licensees are no longer required to provide analog service, but can continue to do so at their option.
+Consequently, Cellular Service licensees are no longer required to provide analog service, but may continue to do so at their option.

-Initially, the FCC issued a single cellular license for each Cellular Market Area (CMA) and channel block (block A and block B).
+Initially, the FCC issued a single Cellular Service license for each channel block (block A and block) in each Cellular Market Area (CMA).
 The licensee of the initial license was provided a five-year period to expand coverage within the CMA.
-After the five-year period ended, the remaining areas not covered reverted back to the FCC for licensing to additional parties.
-The five-year period to expand coverage is no longer available.
+After the five-year period ended, the remaining areas (Unserved Area) reverted back to the FCC for re-licensing to additional parties.

-The FCC established a two phase licensing approach for areas that reverted back to the FCC.
-Phase I was a one-time process that started as soon as the five-year period ended and allowed parties to file an application to operate a new cellular system or expand an existing cellular system.
-Phase I licensing is no longer available.
-Phase II is an on-going process that allows parties to apply for unserved areas after Phase I ended.
-At this point, all cellular licensing is in Phase II.
+The FCC established a two-phase licensing approach for Unserved Area that had reverted back to the FCC.
+Phase I was a one-time process that started as soon as the five-year period ended in a particular market and allowed parties to file an application to operate a new Cellular Service system or expand an existing one.
+For all but one market, which currently operates pursuant to an interim operating authorization (Chambers, TX, CMA-672A), the five-year and Phase I licensing periods have ended and Cellular Service licensing is in what was formerly labeled Phase II – an on-going process that continues to allow parties to apply for Unserved Area under certain circumstances (described below).

 You can also gain access to Cellular spectrum through the secondary market, which allows licensees to transfer, sell or lease spectrum.